What Will It Take For You To Save More This Year?

 Take up a challenge

-All the rage in 2014 – the 52-week money saving challenge was pinned, posted, and shared across social networks and blogs to help inspire people to save.
-Ordinary Canadians, who’d typically only post about their vacation and dining experiences, were taking up the challenge and talking about money.
+The 52-week money saving challenge has been pinned, posted, and shared across social networks and blogs to help inspire people to save.
+Ordinary Canadians, who’d typically only post about their vacation and dining experiences, take up the challenge each year and talk about money.
 Fantastic!

 The 52-week money saving challenge is simple: Save $1 in week one, $2 in week two, $3 in week three, and so on until you have about $1,400 saved by the end of the year.
 Or, increase the degree of difficulty and try to put away $10 in week one, $20 in week two, $30 in week three, and so on until you’ve saved nearly $14,000.